 The Treasurer shall monitor the association's financial transactions to require compliance with previously established procedure for receipt, disbursement, and keeping of organization funds and all records and investment in connection therewith.
 The Treasurer shall recommend an annual operating budget to the Board of Directors of the Association for approval and presentation to the general membership for adoption at the Annual Meeting of the Association.
 The Treasurer shall supervise third party contracts involving financial transactions and chair the Membership and Budget Committees.

 The President will move automatically to Immediate Past President once a new President is installed.
-The Immediate Past President will chair the Nominating Committee and be in charge of updating the By-laws and the Standing Rules when changes are required.
+The Immediate Past President will maintain responsibility of updating the By-laws and the Standing Rules when changes are required.

 Article VII - Board of Directors